julianseeger/php-real-coverage/README.md

 Roadmap to Version 0.1-Beta
 ===========================
+* add autoloader that proxies the classes on-demand
+* handle non-composer autoloader (must be replaced by a proxy-autoloader)
+* keep original method signature in the polymorphic proxies (strict support)
+* allow non-namespaced classes
 * rewrite the prototype of RealCoverageRun (the "main" method)
 * pass appropriate arguments to phpunit